koordinator-sh/koordinator/docs/proposals/scheduling/20240131-pod-level-numa-policy.md

   annotations:|-
       {
         "numaTopologyPolicy": "Restricted",
-        "singleNUMANodeExclusive": "preferred"
+        "singleNUMANodeExclusive": "Preferred"
       }
 ```

-If pod-a has been placed on node, and `SingleNUMANodeExclusive` is set as `preferred`, then pod-b can be placed on same NUMA node with pod-a.
+If pod-a has been placed on node, and `SingleNUMANodeExclusive` is set as `Preferred`, then pod-b can be placed on same NUMA node with pod-a.
 This can used when user want to place pod with `SingleNUMANode` and pod with `Restricted` on the same node.

 ### Work with Node-Level Policy